Frequently Asked Questions

 Q: Doesn't the eggshell protect an egg from bacteria?

 A: Yes and no. The egg has many natural, built-in barriers to help prevent bacteria from entering and growing.
 These protect the egg on its way from the hen to your home.
 But, although it does help, the porous shell itself is not a foolproof bacterial barrier.
 For further safety, government regulations require that eggs be carefully washed with special detergent and sanitized.
-Then, the hen’s original protective shell coating is generally replaced by a thin spray coating of a tasteless, odorless, harmless, natural mineral oil.
-A shiny shell indicates oiling, rather than an unsafe or old egg.

 A: Other protective barriers include the shell and yolk membranes and layers of the white which fight bacteria in several ways.
 The structure of the shell membranes helps prevent the passage of bacteria.
 The shell membranes also contain lysozyme, a substance that helps prevent bacterial infection.
 The yolk membrane separates the nutrient-rich yolk from the white.